 Sebastian Vettel, Formula BMW, Norisring 2004

-Unexpected chance for racing in Formula 1 at Canadian Grand Prix
+Unexpected chance for racing in F1 at Canadian Grand Prix

 In 2007, when he was the leader of the Formula Renault Championship, he was called to permanently take a seat in Sauber when he substituted Robert Kubica at Canadian Grand Prix.
 Vettel finished eighth at that race and became the youngest driver ever to score a point in Formula 1.